 Tayla Cardillo is the Branch Librarian of the Oak Lawn Branch Library in Cranston, RI.
 Before her current position she was a YA librarian.
 She completed her MLIS at the University of Rhode Island and her B.A. in English at Rhode Island College.
 Tayla has known that she wanted to be a librarian since she was 17 years old.
 When not doing library wizardry, she enjoys playing tabletop games and cosplaying.

-Gretchen Kaser Corsillo is the Director of Rutherford (NJ) Public Library and has worked in public libraries in a variety of capacities since 2003.
-In 2013, she received her Master’s of Library & Information Science from the University of Pittsburgh, and she also holds a B.A. in Literature with a concentration in Creative Writing and a minor in Political Science.
-Prior to working as a professional librarian, she worked in the marketing and legal fields; the latter, combined with her interest in writing, has made her a strong advocate for intellectual freedom.
+Gretchen Kaser Corsillo (she/her) is the Director of Rutherford (NJ) Public Library and has worked in public libraries in a variety of capacities since 2003.
+In 2013, she received her Master’s of Library & Information Science from the University of Pittsburgh.
+She also holds a B.A. in Literature with a concentration in Creative Writing and a minor in Political Science from Ramapo College.
+Prior to working as a professional librarian, Gretchen worked in the marketing and legal fields; the latter, combined with her interest in writing, has made her a strong advocate for intellectual freedom.

 Emily Cukier is a Science Librarian at Washington State University.
 Her interests include biology/life sciences, chemistry, human health and pharmacotherapy, data librarianship, and research ethics.
 Before coming to WSU, she has worked as a Senior Writer for BioCentury, a pharmaceutical trade publication, and as a nonproprietary naming consultant to the pharmaceutical industry.